#4682

 A Word of Recall spell, which after a sizeable delay (3d5 or 5d6 turns) levelports you to one of several possible locations: Minetown, dungeon level 1, the Oracle, the Castle, the Quest.
 You will not travel anywhere you have not already visited.
 Does not work if you have the Amulet.

-Add spell of summon pets, a level 2 or 3 matter spell that duplicates the effects of a magic whistle.
+Add a spell of summon pets, a level 2 or 3 matter spell that duplicates the effects of a magic whistle.
 The name needs work.